 The earlier you can work out when you need to make your decision, the better.
 This gives you time to consult the right people, do your homework and tell anyone who will be impacted.
 Many bad decisions are made quickly, because people didn’t think about them early enough.
 As a result, they become rushed decisions, which are more likely to produce a bad outcome.

-If you’ve done all that, then you have a chance to make a good decision.
+If you’ve followed the steps, then you have a chance to make a good decision.
 You still might not get it perfect, but it’s better than taking the risk of making a quick, rash decision that goes bad.